 A thermally insulated HVAC system helps to reduce the amount of heat loss and heat gain through the ducts.
 It also reduces the risk of condensation of moisture onto your pipes.
 Thermal insulation offers protection, cost-effectiveness, and sustainability to your home and your ducts/piping.

 The best way to locate and evaluate your insulation is to schedule an appointment with a professional HVAC company.
-They will access the effectiveness of your HVC insulation and locate any leakages, cracks, or weak points.
+They will assess the effectiveness of your HVC insulation and locate any leakages, cracks, or weak points.
 If your HVAC system is effectively insulated, it will consume less energy and save you money on your energy bills.
 Therefore, upgrading the insulation will help is one of the important ways to extend the life of an HVAC system

 Use Alternative Methods of Heating and Cooling

 To give your HVAC system a break, use your ceiling fans in hot weather.
 Also, cover your windows with reflective shades to prevent the heat from coming inside.
-Fans can provide alternate or supplemental means and aids a big deal in keeping your house cool.
+Fans can provide alternate or supplemental means and aid a big deal in keeping your house cool.
 This keeps you from relying solely on your air conditioner.
 A fan can cool you down by an average of 6 to 7 degrees Fahrenheit.

 Similarly, try to install Solar screens or mesh-like window screens.
 Solar screens can block a significant amount of heat from warming up your property.
-Moreover, installing window shades and window films is also effective alternate means of keeping your indoor environment cool.
+Moreover, installing window shades and window films is also an effective alternate means of keeping your indoor environment cool.

 Get a smart thermostat.